angeluxyz/generic_project/README.md

 # generic_project
-Generic repo to create easy games
+Use this canvas to create cool games

+This is just a regular JFrame that contains a canvas

+# Suggestions
+- .